-12. Appeals
+17. Appeals

-- 12.1 Employees shall have the right to appeal during Stage One against the decision to be chosen to slot/not to slot in to a post or for selection or non-selection to a ring-fenced pool.
+17.1 Employees shall have the right to appeal during Stage One against the decision to be chosen to slot/not to slot into a post or for selection or non-selection to a ring-fenced pool.
 Employees shall have ten working days from the date of the letter to submit an appeal in writing to the manager.
-The appeal shall be considered by an independent manager equal to or above the change manager and shall be acknowledged within five working days from the date of the letter. - 12.2 Appeals against the selection criteria for redundancy or the decision to dismiss an employee by reason of redundancy or against the offer of a suitable alternative post will be heard in accordance with the CCG's Disciplinary Policy.
-The decision of the Appeal Panel will be final and there will be no further opportunity for further appeal.
+The appeal shall be considered by an independent manager equal to or above the change manager and shall be acknowledged within five working days from the date of the letter.

-12.3 In the event of a complaint about misapplication of the Change Management Policy in the way that the consultation or redeployment processes have been handled, will be dealt with in accordance with the CCG's Grievance Policy.
+- 17.2 Appeals against the selection criteria for redundancy or the decision to dismiss an employee by reason of redundancy or against the offer of a suitable alternative post will be heard in accordance with the ICB Disciplinary Policy.
+The decision of the Appeal Panel will be final and there will be no further opportunity for further appeal. - 17.3 In the event of a complaint about misapplication of the Change Management Policy in the way that the consultation or redeployment processes have been handled, will be dealt with in accordance with the ICB Grievance Policy.